-Malaysia currently has 22.9 million tonnes of refining capacity, with only about three quarters of it used last year down from a record 90 percent in 2005.
+Malaysia currently has 22.9 million metric tonnes of refining capacity, with only about three quarters of it used last year down from a record 90 percent in 2005.

 And this shows in exports.
-Malaysia's combined refined palm olein exports in April and May dropped 19 percent to about 1 million tonnes from a year ago, according to cargo surveyors.
+Malaysia's combined refined palm olein exports in April and May dropped 19 percent to about 1 million metric tonnes from a year ago, according to cargo surveyors.

 Malaysia could respond by removing a tax free export quota for crude palm used to feed the overseas factories of some firms or replicate Indonesia's tax system to level the playing field.

 Both options are politically risky with an election on the horizon, as they entail taxing crude palm oil that in Malaysia is mostly produced by small farmers who make up the bulk of the electorate and come under the tax free export quota.